 Due to the very sensitive intervention in the structure, the question remains: How much can players trust Riot?
 Everyone has to answer this question for themselves and decide for or against the anti-cheat program and thus for or against Valorant.

 Age: from 16 years

 Long-term motivation: high

 Year of publication: 2020

 Basically, Riot Games is doing a lot right with Valorant.
 The fast laps are fun, the tactical component is always noticeable.
 The mix of hero shooter and classic FPS works extremely well, especially in connection with the differently oriented agents and their skills.
 The gameplay is terrific, but it takes a comparatively long time to get used to it, because Valorant does a lot differently than other team shooters.

-After all: The game, trimmed for efficiency, offers good conditions to establish yourself in the esports scene, even if it will take some time.
-The steep learning curve suggests that real professional matches promise a lot of excitement.
-“Easy to learn, hard to master”, Riot Games consistently follows this motto with Valorant.
-It takes hours to get to know all the maps, agents and weapons.
-Investing the time is worth it, because with increasing experience you notice what cool stunts and moves can be performed on the cards.
+After all: The game, trimmed for efficiency, offers good conditions for establishing yourself in the e-sports scene, even if it will take some time.
+The steep learning curve suggests that real pro matches promise plenty of excitement.
+"Easy to learn, hard to master", Riot Games consistently follows this motto with Valorant.
+It takes hours until you know all the maps, agents and weapons.
+Investing the time is worth it, because with increasing experience you will notice what cool stunts and moves can be performed on the cards.

 Valorant not recommended just because of the anti-cheat tool would be a mistake, because the free-2-play shooter with the fair price model is fun.
 However, you have to give the developers an immense leap of faith.

 [stextbox id='author' caption='We are looking for reinforcements for the editorial team']We're looking for news writers in the fields of gaming, books, board games, as well as films and series.
 Do you want to participate? then > here < click and apply.[/ textbox]